NPM hell, it's more than a package dependency problem

 (note: most changes applied for the package-lock.json)

-Keep eye on npm strictly
+Keep an eye on npm strictly.

-Here is some advice to keep your npm versioning outside of the hell from my experience as windows user:- Automate your releases and semantic versioning with semantic-release
+Here is some advice to keep your npm versioning outside of the hell from my experience as a Windows user:

 - NPM is hands-down the most popular packaging ecosystem online.
-So of course we need to patch packages with risky vulnerabilities immediately, otherwise, with each second
+So, of course, we need to patch packages with risky vulnerabilities immediately; otherwise, with each second

 - problem grows in geometry progression.